-Stretching across a gorgeous sea-facing peninsula in between Monaco and Nice, this stunning luxury boutique hotel features 28 rooms and suites with up to four bedrooms, all with chic contemporary decor.
-Accommodations are spread across four sections, with about a third of the units in the hotel’s main mansion, which dates back to 1889 but was fully restored and updated in 2003.
-Three additional rooms designed to resemble the interiors of ship cabins are built into a wall with direct views out onto the sea, while the rest of the accommodations are housed in a quieter Italianate building or in a separate, quiet section at the edge of the property, overlooking the sea.
-Cap Estel’s Michelin-starred restaurant highlights seasonal Mediterranean ingredients, many of which are sourced from the hotel's gardens.
-Guests who have come to relax can take advantage of the luxury spa, which offers massages and health treatments along with a fitness center.
-There's even a saltwater pool, although many guests would just as soon head straight into the Mediterranean from the hotel’s private beach.
+and Nice, this whitewashed luxury boutique hotel features 28 rooms and suites with a serenely chic vibe (think crisp white linens and richly patterned textiles, contemporary art and modern streamlined furnishings).
+A third of the units reside in the hotel’s main building, a mansion that dates back to 1889, but was fully restored and updated in 2003, and three additional rooms designed to resemble ship cabins are built into a wall with direct views onto the sea; the rest of the accommodations are housed in a quiet Italianate structure and a separate edifice at the edge of the property.
+Cap Estel’s Michelin-starred restaurant highlights seasonal ingredients, many of which are sourced from the on-site gardens.
+Guests who come to disconnect from the jet set scene can relax in the hamam or waterside sauna, or with a massage and dip in the saltwater pool, though many guests would just as soon head straight into the azure waves of the Mediterranean, accessed through the hotel’s private beach.